zueducator

 Scientific research

-Scientific research is pre-planned, no-flexibility, and rigid.
+Scientific research is pre-planned, has no flexibility, and is rigid.

 Mixed research